 Eagles decline S Jenkins' option, agree with QB Sudfeld, 2 others

 The Philadelphia Eagles declined the $7.85 million contract option on safety Malcolm Jenkins, one of four moves by the team on Tuesday.
-In addition, the Eagles agreed to terms with backup quarterback Nate Sudfeld, defensive back Jalen Mills and safety Rodney McLeod.
+The Eagles also agreed to terms with backup quarterback Nate Sudfeld, defensive back Jalen Mills and safety Rodney McLeod.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)